Homogenized description of defect modes in periodic structures with localized defects: General properties of and derivatives , where is the endpoint of a spectral band

-We skip to part $\mathit{5}$ to show that if $E_b(k_*)$ corresponds to a band edge, that is if there exists a gap between the $b^{th}$ band and the closest consecutive one, then $E_b(k_*)$ is a simple eigenvalue.
-Without loss of generality, we assume $E_b(k_*)$ to be the lowermost edge of an even band, for example $G_{2m}$ in figure~\ref{fig:discriminant}.
+We now turn to part $\mathit{1}$.
+Let $E_b(k_*)$ correspond to a band edge, that is if there exists a gap between the $b^{th}$ band and the closest consecutive one.
+Without loss of generality, we assume $E_b(k_*)$ to be the lowermost edge of an even band, for example $G_{2m}$ in Figure~\ref{fig:discriminant}.
 Therefore, for any $\delta > 0$ sufficiently small,

 Assume for the sake of contradiction that $E_b(k_*)$ is a double eigenvalue, which means, by part V of Theorem~\ref{thm:eastham}, that $D'(E_b(k_*)) = 0$ and $D''(E_b(k_*)) < 0$.
 Now, Taylor expand the discriminant about $E_b(k_*)$,